MuhammedImdaad/effective-CPP/README.md

     * Item 18: Make interfaces easy to use correctly and hard to use incorrectly
     * Item 19: Treat class design as type design
     * Item 20: Prefer pass-by-reference-to-const to pass-by-value
+    * Item 21: Don't try to return a reference when you must return an object